Unsolicited applications for scientific PhD positions (m/f/d) and postdoctoral positions (m/f/d) are always welcome!

 Team

-Sarah Bachmann, M.Sc., PhD candidate
+Daniel Adam, M.Sc., PhD candidate

-Michael Bell, M.Sc., PhD candidate
+Michael Bell-Simons, M.Sc., PhD candidate

 Cagla Cakmak, M.Sc., PhD candidate